-- i) The two (2) brushes are located under caps on each side of the blower motor.
-Inspect, remove, replace and check brushes every 200 hours for wear.
-If brush length is 5/16" or less, replace brushes. - ii) NOTE: TAKE CARE WHEN INSTALLING BRUSHES THAT BRAIDED POSITIVE LEAD DOES NOT CONTACT HOUSING, CAUSING SHORT. - iii) The fins of the condenser coil a well as the evaporator coil should be checked for cleanliness and that they are straight.
-If damage has occurred to the fins, a fin comb should be utilized to put them in like new condition.
+- i) For 5" motors the two (2) brushes are located under caps on each side of the blower motor.
+Every 200 hours, remove and check brushes for wear. - ii) For 7" motors the four (4) brushes are located under caps around the base of the motor.
+Every 200 hours, remove and check brushes for wear.
+Replace brushes IAW chart:

+iii) NOTE: TAKE CARE WHEN INSTALLING BRUSHES THAT BRAIDED POSITIVE LEAD DOES NOT CONTACT HOUSING, CAUSING SHORT.

+iv) The fins of the condenser coil should be checked for cleanliness and that they are straight.
+If damage has occurred to the fins, a fin comb should be utilized to put them in "like new" condition.